slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Don’t ever take a fence down until you know the reason why it was put up."
 -- John F. Kennedy, paraphrasing G.K.Chesterton*

-> *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»'*
+> *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»"*

 > *"Even a foolish person can still be right about most things.
 Most conventional wisdom is true."
 -- Kevin Kelly*